cryptool-org/cryptool1/readme-source.txt

    ~~~~~~~~~~~~~~~~

 - We want to encourage you, to first have a look at the different features implemented in
-  the CrypTool program (run it), and then look into the source code, look for according examples
+  the CT1 program (run it), and then look into the source code, look for according examples
   and re-use the existing methods.

 - If you come to a problem do not hesitate to paste a mail to the CrypTool team
   (see www.cryptool.org).

-- There is an old presentation about how to compile CrypTool and how to add own
+- There is an old presentation about how to compile CT1 and how to add own
   methods (CrypTool-MFC-Kurs-VC7.ppt in the same directory as this file).
   The most important recommendations are:
   - First develop your program as a pure console application to make your functionality clear.
-  - Then integrate your program into CrypTool and design the GUI.
+  - Then integrate your program into CT1 and design the GUI.
   Acting in this way means to have 2 separated steps: this helps to clearly divide up the
   crypto functionality and the application/presentation layer.

 - Among others, there is the Perl script "CheckHelp.pl" (located in "trunk/CrypTool") supporting
-  developers in maintaining the CrypTool online help.
+  developers in maintaining the CT1 online help.
 It is very useful because it runs various
   consistency checks regarding the online help.
 A simple way to run this script is "perl CheckHelp.pl
-  ENGLISH hlp_de" from the CrypTool root directory ("trunk/CrypTool").
+  ENGLISH hlp_de" from the CT1 root directory ("trunk/CrypTool").
 There are more languages
   supported, and you can get detailed output information if the "$debug" switch is set.
 For more
   information, take a look at the documented source file "CheckHelp.pl"